 We simulated the above described cases with the help of MATLAB.
-In \fig{fig:Rx}-\ref{fig:Uzz} we summarize the percentage of process tomographies with $\textrm{Prob}[w\cdot f<-t]<0.01$ as well as the average negative expectation value $t=\Tr[Z_w\rho_\map]$ for $10^4$ simulated tomographies.
+In \fig{fig:Rx}-\ref{fig:Uzz} we summarize the percentage of process tomographies with $\textrm{Prob}[w\cdot f<-t]<0.01$ as well as the average negative expectation value $-t=\Tr[Z_w\rho_\map]$ for $10^4$ simulated tomographies.
 Each tomography corresponds to the reconstruction of the process matrix $\rho_\map$ from 12 different measurement settings, each repeated $N_{RS}$ times.

-If only (i) statistical errors are present, the percentage of discarded tomographies stays the same independent of the number of measurements per setting as shown in \fig{fig:Rx}.
-The number of discarded events depends only on the threshold $\textrm{Prob}[w\cdot f<-t]<\alpha$ determing when the measurement is discarded.
-It does not depend on the average negative mean value $|t|$ which decreases with $N_{RS}$.
+If only errors are present that fall into category (i), statistical errors, then the percentage of discarded tomographies stays the same independent of the number of measurements per setting as shown in \fig{fig:Rx}.
+Here, we can observe the general behavior of $P$ and $t$ which is independent of the absolute value of the chosen significance level $\alpha$ and typical for all time evolutions where the Choi-matrix possesses eigenvalues equal to zero.
+The number of discarded events is independent of the number $N_{RS}$ of measurements.
+Only the amount of discarded events depends on $\alpha$ and is typically smaller than $\alpha$ because the direction of the measurement with the smallest eigenvalue also randomly changes.
+The probability to observe a negative average value $\langle Z_w\rangle$ is approximately $50\%$ \cite{Knips2015} independent of $N_{RS}$, Yet the average negativity of $t$ decreases with $N_{RS}$.